 Sleeps 2 Adults and 2 children

-On suite twin or king Can be booked with Room 6 for a family of 4.
+En-suite twin or king with separate bath and shower.
+Bathroom amenities, hairdryer, coffee/tea facilities, minibar and patio and safe.
+Can be booked with Room 6 for a family of 4.

 Sleeps 2 Adults